Naereen/web-sphinx/wakatime.en.rst

 Why exactly?
 ------------
- Hum, in fact, the real reason seems to be pure ego: programmers are proud to see how much time they can work on each of their projects.
+ Hum... in fact, the real reason seems to be pure ego: programmers are *proud* to see *how much time* they can work on each of their projects.

 ------------------------------------------------------------------------------